48productions/Simply-Love-SM5/README.md

 ## About

-Simply Spud is a StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.
+Simply Spud is a fork of the Simply Love StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.

-It features a clean and simple design, offers numerous potato-driven features not implemented by the StepMania 5 engine, and allows the current generation of PIU fans to breathe new life into the game they've never played in years because we haven't had crap for DDR/ITG cabs up until now ;_;

-...

-Simply Spud SM5 is a fork of the original Simply Love SM5 theme that adds visual flair and more features to make it more suitable for casual/intermediate play on a public cabinet.
-It's geared towards the Idaho Rhythm Group's new public StepMania cab, but it'll work fine on home setups, too!
+It features more visual flair, and MANY UI changes to make the theme more suitable for casual/intermediate play on a public cabinet (though it'll work fine on home setups, too!)

+---

-Current major changes/tweaks:
+Current major changes:
-  * Support for StepMania 5.3 (seems very stable at the moment)
+  * Support for StepMania 5.3 (for improved performance/stability and new features)
+  * Overhauled to greatly improve casual play experience, including:
+   * [Improved style selection](https://i.imgur.com/9VP89ps.png) - Casual and ITG mode are now Beginner and Pro mode, the default changes when using a memory card.
+   * [Tweaks to Casual Mode's music wheel](https://i.imgur.com/ttb5uz6.png) (it now has a more standard cover flow-style look)
+   * A simplified casual mode option menu, and other UI tweaks to the casual music wheel
+   * Default songs now affect *all* play modes
+   * Pump/ITG-style option to immediately fail players at a certain miss combo and kick them out of their set (configurable)
   * A new font, and lots of new visual tweaks and additional animation flair across the theme
   * An optional potato-inspired visual style to go along with the other styles (hearts, arrows, thonk, etc)
-  * [Improved style selection for casual players](https://i.imgur.com/9VP89ps.png) - Casual and ITG mode are now Beginner and Pro mode.
-     * FA+/StomperZ have been removed from the main style selection menu to reduce confusion for casual players, and are still selectable via the sort menu (MenuLeft + MenuRight or Select).
-This will hopefully be improved more in the future
-  * Pump/ITG-style option to immediately fail players at a certain miss combo and kick them out of their set (configurable)
-  * [Tweaks to Casual Mode's music wheel](https://i.imgur.com/ttb5uz6.png) (it now has a more standard cover flow-style look)
   * A News feature, to show configurable images in the attract mode loop and to players with memory cards

 Other changes include:
   * Splash text on the title screen
-  * Default style choice changes depending on if a USB memory card is being used (optional), other USB visual tweaks/additions
+  * More player-facing prompts to use a USB drive (when configured)
   * New menu music option, independent of the visual style in use
   * Configurable descriptions/rating scale information for song groups
   * "Modfile" groups - Gives modfiles colored titles, and shows a warning to new players.